 An all-in-one thin client made possible with Lenovo and IGEL.

 IGEL provides the next-gen edge OS for cloud workspaces.
 The company’s world-leading software products include IGEL OS™, IGEL UD Pocket™ (UDP) and IGEL Universal Management Suite™ (UMS).
-These solutions comprise a more secure, manageable and cost-effective endpoint management and control platform across nearly any x86 device.
+These solutions comprise a more secure, manageable, cost-effective endpoint management and control platform across nearly any x86 device.
 Easily acquired via just two feature-rich software offerings – Workspace Edition and Enterprise Management Pack – IGEL software presents outstanding value per investment.
 Though IGEL does provide their own hardware offerings including UD Pocket and the IGEL UD2, UD3 and UD7, it is entirely possible to run IGEL OS on your preferred hardware platform.
 Our personal preference just happens to be Lenovo.

 Join our CEO, Matthew Metelsky, as he walks through deploying IGEL OS on Lenovo’s ThinkCentre M625Q and pairing it with Lenovo’s ThinkCentre Tiny-in-One (TIO) 22″ monitor.